 Contrary to popular belief, Thomas Crapper was not the inventor of the toilet.
 However, he did develop the floating ballcock which is used for regulating the filling of the tank; a mechanism still used in contemporary latrines today.
 Additionally, he even improvised the S-bend pipe by making it into a U-bend pipe.

 11) You have American soldiers to thank for popularizing the word “the crapper”

 The name “Crapper” almost became associated with toilets thanks to the American soldiers stationed in England during World War II.
 At the time the company “Thomas Crapper & Co Ltd”, were one of the biggest mass producers of flush toilets.
 Consequently, their logo appeared on them as well.
 Due to this, the soldiers then started referring to them as “the crappers”.
 The name stuck and subsequently, they bought this term back to the U.S.

 In conclusion, there is no single man who ‘invented’ the flush toilet, rather there were several who made improvements over a design over several decades.

 Bonus fun facts about toilets

 1) One of the oldest toilets in the world is located in Knossos, Greece.
 It was constructed around 4000 years ago and it is still functioning!

 2) The world’s most expensive toilet is worth $19 million!
-But it’s not located on Earth, it was in fact constructed in 2008 by Russia for the International Space Station.
+But it’s not located on Earth.
+Russia constructed it in 2008 for the International Space Station.